hashicorp/terraform-website/content/source/docs/cloud/api/notification-configurations.html.md

 `workspace_id`                   | string | ID of the run's workspace.
 `workspace_name`                 | string | Human-readable name of the run's workspace.
 `organization_name`              | string | Human-readable name of the run's organization.
 `notifications`                  | array  | List of events which caused this notification to be sent, with each event represented by an object.
-At present, this is always one event, but in the future TFE may roll up several notifications for a run into a single request.
+At present, this is always one event, but in the future Terraform Cloud may roll up several notifications for a run into a single request.
 `notifications[].message`        | string | Human-readable reason for the notification.
 `notifications[].trigger`        | string | Value of the trigger which caused the notification to be sent.
 `notifications[].run_status`     | string | Status of the run at the time of notification.